PrajaktaSathe/hotel-website-template/README.md

-# hotel-website-template
+# Hotel Website Template
-A template for a hotel website
+A template for a hotel website.
+Feel free to fork it and use it according to your need!